TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

-After the test upload succeeds, when ready to make the issue VV:N live, first remake the landing files so the doi links go through doi.org (i.e., without the "make crw" step): make cro-scratch  # once again
+After the test upload succeeds, when ready to make the issue VV:N live, first remake the landing files so the doi links go through doi.org (i.e., without the "make crw" step): make cro-scratch  # once again, without crw

 And then copy the final landing files to the live web directory: host=tug.org